sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 Note:

-- This means software you purchase licences for right now have open source software components in them
+- This means software you purchase licences for right now have OSS components in them
 - Although you probably don't now it

 --